emqx/emqx-docs/en_US/advanced/multiple-language-support.md

 ## Other

-Before EMQ X 4.1.
+Before EMQX 4.1.
 We only provide multi-language support for Lua.
 Its architecture is different from the above mentioned, which will include the entire language runtime in the Erlang VM:

 ![Old Multiple Lang Arch](D:/emqx/emqx-docs-cn/advanced/assets/lua-lang-arch.png)

 - Multiple language support appears as a plug-in.
 For different language environments, different language support plugins are required.
 - This supported plugin embeds all the environments of the language runtime.

-To maintain compatibility, the plug-in remains in the release version of EMQ X.
+To maintain compatibility, the plug-in remains in the release version of EMQX.

 ## Lua
 Support of Lua is achieved by [emqx_lua_hook](https://github.com/emqx/emqx-lua-hook)  which includes: